-2017 Update: I am now FULLY BOOKED from March to December with all my regular customers.
+2022 Update: I am now FULLY BOOKED all year with all my regular customers.

 So if you are a new customer I have a son that shears, but he does not drive yet, so, if you don't mind picking him up (from Horncastle, Lincolnshire (LN9)) he might be able to fit you in.
 Nathan's number is on the 'Other Sheep Shearers' link above (he does not live with me).